 Even within a single congregation how many black congregants own businesses?
 Do their sisters and brothers in Christ know of these businesses?
 Do they shop at stores owned by fellow congregants?
 The answer is a resounding no.

-In other situations they come selling stolen items, or soliciting money when their kids sells stuff from school.
+In other situations, they come selling stolen items, or soliciting money when their kids sell stuff from school.
 Purchasing items is a giveaway as they never return to deliver the item/s purchased.
-Finally they come asking store owners to fund basketball , football and other community programs , even though they never spent a single penny with you.
+Finally, they come asking store owners to fund basketball, football, and other community programs, even though they never spent a single penny with you.

-Is it any wonder that those from the black community who strike it rich sometimes gives nothing to the community?
+Is it any wonder that those from the black community who strike it rich sometimes give nothing to the community?